mayur1711/certificate-renewal-dashboard-webpart/README.md

 ## Minimal Path to Awesome

+- Ensure that installed Node version is v10.x.x
 - Clone this repository
 - Ensure that you are at the solution folder
-- Ensure that installed Node version is v10.x.x
-- in the command-line run:
+- In the command-line run:
   - **npm install**
-  - **gulp serve** [for dev build]
+  - **gulp serve** [for dev workbench]
   - **gulp bundle --ship && gulp package-solution --ship** [for prod build]

 <br>